-Our meter is: Downright miniature.
-Under 20g.
+Our meters are: Lightweight.
+Downright miniature.
 Without magnets.
-Made from the same material as bullet proof glass.
-Simply put, the Stages Power meter sports the most advanced technology employed in the power meter category, all while being one of the easiest to maintain and simplest to use.
+Made from the same material as bulletproof glass.
+Simply put, Stages Power meters employ the most advanced technology in the power meter category, all while being one of the easiest to maintain and simplest to use.

-The tried and true non-drive side power meter is as simple and as powerful ast they come.
-With no moving parts, and everything protected by our high-strength ABS-PC housing, the Stages Power meter preserves the structural integrity of the crank—all while seamlessly adding the ability to measure your power.
+The tried and true non-drive side power meter is as simple and as powerful as they come.
+With no moving parts, and everything protected by our high-strength ABS-PC housing, the Stages Power L meter preserves the structural integrity of the crank—all while seamlessly adding the ability to measure your power.

 TINY: 65mm x 30mm x 10mm